tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

     started the book
 ```

+#### Tracking a Change in a Text Document

-9. Let us change the text in our tracked document
+1. Let us change the text in our tracked document

 ```bash
 $ echo "On the Origin of Species, by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life" > origin.txt